This Is One Incredible CEO

 Jul 25th 2012 9:47AM

-The Motley Fool's readers have spoken, and I have heeded your cries.
-After months of pointing out CEO gaffes and faux pas, I've decided to make it a weekly tradition to also point out corporate leaders who are putting the interests of shareholder and the public first and are generally deserving of praise from investors.
-For reference, here is last week's selection.
+The Motley Fool's readers have spoken, and I have heeded their cries.
+After months of pointing out CEO gaffes and faux pas, I've decided to make it a weekly tradition to also point out corporate leaders who are putting the interests of shareholders and the public first and are generally deserving of praise from investors.
+For reference, here's my previous selection.

 A step above his peers